deyanslavkov/revius/docs/architecture.md

 Hashes are stable - identical content yields identical hash.
 Blobs, Files, Trees, Commits are immutable.
 If identical content appears twice, the system must not duplicate storage.
 Commits, trees, files and blobs are append-only.
 Only the garbage collector will prune unused objects.
+Important for deduplication: When inserting one of these objects, it might already exist.
+That's not a problem, that's how deduplication works.

 ## Full starter SQL schema